yyyxiang/bonus_allocation/README.md

 # bonus_allocation

-Code and data for: Xiang, Y., Landy, J., Cushman, F.A., Vélez, N., & Gershman, S.J. (submitted).
-People reward others based on their willingness to exert effort.
+Code and data for: People reward others based on their willingness to exert effort.